 The authoring environment

-Let’s head back to the content: based on the distribution and adaptation rate, SCHEMA ST4 is currently one of the most relevant CMS, in German-speaking countries, for example.
+Let’s head back to the content: Adobe and, for example, SCHEMA ST4 are currently some of the most relevant CMS.
 The system is well suited for the professional processing of multilingual, varied content and enables cross-media content consistency.

-Many of our customers in the AR area work with CMSs like SCHEMA ST4 or comparable solutions from Adobe and others.
+Many of our customers in the AR area work with CMSs like AEM and SCHEMA ST4 or comparable solutions.
 For this reason, AMPLEXOR, RE'FLEKT, SCHEMA and Adobe discussed the topic of AR from a content management perspective at an early stage.
-The two main results of this partnership are direct interfaces between the CMS and the AR authoring platform RE'FLEKT ONE, as well as the development of concept and methodology for AR-compliant data management.
+The two main results of our partnerships are direct interfaces between the CMS and the AR authoring platform RE'FLEKT ONE, as well as the development of concept and methodology for AR-compliant data management.

 The advantage of this integration is the communication among the systems.
 While a “traditional” app must be manually adjusted by a programmer in order to make changes, with the CMS integration, all updates are automatically transferred to the app, e.g. a product update adjusts the content in the documentation.
 This single source publishing principle saves time and guarantees the consistency of the content.